Van McCoy: 1960s

-Van wrote or produced most consistently for The Presidents ("5-10-15-20 (25-30 Years of Love)"), The Choice Four, recording as The Finger Pointers ("Come Down to Earth"), Faith, Hope & Charity ("To Each His Own" and "Life Goes On") and David Ruffin ("Walk Away from Love").
-In the early 1970s, McCoy began a long, acclaimed collaboration with songwriter/producer, Charles Kipps, and arranged several hits for the soul group The Stylistics as well as releasing his own solo LP on the Buddah label, Soul Improvisations, in 1972.
+In 1966, McCoy recorded a solo LP for Columbia entitled Night Time Is Lonely Time.
+It was produced by Mitch Miller.

+1970s

+In 1972, he released his own solo LP on the Buddah label, Soul Improvisations.
 The album included a minor hit, "Let Me Down Easy", but it was not a success following poor promotion.
-Following his success with The Hustle, it was re-released in abridged form (two songs less) as From Disco to Love.
-He formed his own orchestra, Soul City Symphony and, with singers Faith, Hope and Charity, produced several albums and gave many performances.
+A few years later, following his success with The Hustle, it would be re-released in abridged form (two songs less) as From Disco to Love.
+He would form his own orchestra, Soul City Symphony and, with singers Faith, Hope and Charity, produce several albums and give many performances.